AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**1|** Click on |button_edit_view| on the top right of the editing board.

-	**2|** From the dropdown menu, choose either INSPIRE, simple, full or XML.
+	**2|** From the dropdown menu, choose either Default, Advanced or XML.
 Advanced (full) view is a more detailed version of the default (simple) view, where as XML view allows the user to edit the raw XML.

 	*Note: users can also enable tool tips from the view menu.*